neilchvz/cairahq-platform/identity/README.md

 ```

 This means:
-- No Google passwords for standard users — Okta owns authentication
+- No Google passwords for standard users: Okta owns authentication
-- MFA is enforced at the IdP layer — Google never sees an unauthenticated request
+- MFA is enforced at the IdP layer: Google never sees an unauthenticated request
 - Deprovisioning in Okta automatically suspends the Google Workspace account via SCIM

 ## Components